-There has been a lot of talk about my colleague Michael Chong’s bill passed in the previous parliament, and which is now called The Reform Act.
-I think by now you know what it does, especially with the recent controversies in the news about my parliamentary colleagues, MPs Jody Wilson-Raybould, and Dr. Jane Philpott.
+There has been a lot of talk about my colleague Michael Chong’s bill passed in the previous parliament, The Reform Act.
+By now you know what it does, especially with the controversies in the news about my colleagues, MPs Jody Wilson-Raybould, and Dr. Jane Philpott.

-I wanted to let you know that when it was introduced, and then passed, I opposed this bill, and I still do.
+When it was introduced, and then passed, I opposed this bill, and I still do.
 Let me tell you why: I believe it took the power of grassroots away and gave it to MPs when it came to the future of Party Leaders.
-I expressed my disagreement publicly with this bill while in the Canadian High Commission in London, out of all places, very near to the mother of our Parliament, Westminster.
+I expressed my disagreement publicly with this bill while in the Canadian High Commission in London, very near to the mother of our Parliament, Westminster.

-Coincidentally, after the 2015 election, as the article here above states, the bill made me “King for a Day” since as Dean of the Caucus (longest continuously serving MP of a party caucus), I chaired the meeting which elected my friend Rona Ambrose as the interim Leader of Her Majesty’s Loyal Opposition.
+Coincidentally, after the 2015 election, the bill made me “King for a Day”.
+As Dean of the Caucus (longest continuously serving MP of a party caucus), I chaired the meeting which elected my friend Rona Ambrose as the interim Leader of the Official Opposition.
 Funny how life happens, eh?